fwbrasil/activate/README.md

 			println(person.name)
 	}

-There are alternative forms of consultation.
-With the allWhere can use a list of criteria.
+There are alternative forms of query.
+With the allWhere you can use a list of criterias.

 	transactional {
 		val personList1 = all[Person]